How To Add Currency Conversion In WordPress

 Learn how to easily add currency conversion to your WordPress website or blog using a free WordPress plugin called Currencyr …

-Adding Currency Conversion To Your WebsiteAre you planning to set up an e-commerce site, or sell goods internationally?
-If so, then it’s a great idea to consider providing your prospects with currency conversion.
+How To Add Currency Conversion To Your WordPress SiteAre you planning to set up a WordPress-based e-commerce site, or sell your products online?
+If so, then it’s a great idea to consider providing users with a currency conversion service.

-Currency conversion software lets your site visitors translate foreign currency amounts to their local currency when purchasing or checking out products online.
-It also allows your visitors and customers to view the exact amount their card or PayPal account will be charged, displayed in their home currency.
+Currency converting tools allow your prospective customers to have the cost of an international currency transaction converted into their local currency at the purchase or checkout phase.
+It also allows your customers to view the exact amount their card or PayPal account will be charged, expressed in their local currency.

-One great advantage of adding currency conversion is that it lets customers view and understand prices in foreign countries in their own local currency, and makes it easier for purchasers to calculate their costs and expenses.
+The obvious advantage of providing currency conversion is that it allows customers to see and understand prices in foreign countries in their own local currency, and makes it easier for customers to work out their costs and expenses.

-Fortunately, if you are a WordPress user, it’s easy and simple to add a currency conversion plugin to currency conversion to WordPress via a plugin, allowing your site visitors to quickly and easily determine the cost of your products.
+Fortunately, if you are a WordPress user, it’s really easy and simple to add currency conversion using a plugin to your WP site, allowing your site visitors to quickly work out the cost of your products.

-Currencyr is a simple yet advanced, intuitive, easy-to-use and complete currency converter plugin with a visually attractive converter tooltip.
-And, it’s completely free!
+Currencyr is a simple, easy-to-use and complete currency converter WP plugin with a unique and attractive converter tooltip.
+Best of all, it’s free to install and use on your website or blog.

-• Supports a number of exchange rates providers, such as Google and European Central Bank
+• Supports several exchange rates providers, such as Yahoo!, Open Exchange Rates and FoxRates

 • Currency table and converter widget